 This hand-carved boulder was used by the Snyder family to water livestock in Jackson County, Kansas.
 The rock was moved seveal times and was last located at the home of Delmer Snyder in Holton.

 Donated to the City of Holton in his memory.

 Erected by the Snyder Family.

 Location.
 39° 27.75′ N, 95° 44.345′ W. Marker is in Holton, Kansas, in Jackson County.
 Marker is on Iowa Avenue south of 4th Street (Kansas Highway 116), on the left when traveling south.
+Marker is north of the tennis courts in Linscott Park.
 Touch for map.
-Marker is north of the tennis courts in Linscott Park.
 Marker is in this post office area: Holton KS 66436, United States of America.
+Touch for directions.

 Categories. • Agriculture • Animals • Man-Made Features •

 More.
 Search the internet for Livestock Water Trough.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 23, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 421 times since then and 24 times this year.
 Photos: 1, 2, 3, 4. submitted on March 23, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.
 5. submitted on March 24, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.